 Dual M.H.A. degree

-M.P.H. students at DMU may apply for a dual degree in health care administration following the successful completion of nine semester hours in public health coursework.
-Admission to a dual degree at DMU is not guaranteed, but consideration will be given to all dual degree applicants.
+Public health students at DMU may apply for a dual degree in health care administration following the successful completion of nine semester hours in M.P.H. coursework.
+Admission to a dual degree program is not guaranteed, but consideration will be given to all applicants.
 Select courses may transfer toward the M.P.H./M.H.A. dual degree.

 Choose electives that support your professional and academic objectives.
 Some options include: bioterrorism, health promotion, nutrition and grant writing.
 M.P.H. students also have the option of taking select M.H.A. courses as an elective.